Legal Notices

 1 .Together for Sustainability (TfS)

 The results of our TfS assessments and audits allow us to identify areas for improvement and focus improvement activities relating to the suppliers that are assessed through the platform.
-Improvement areas include the introduction of a formal reporting system on our suppliers' sustainable procurement performance and business ethics issues, including human rights and working conditions.
-84% of the identified risk suppliers already participated in the 2021 EcoVadis assessments.
-These identified risk suppliers are the number of suppliers who have been identified as a risk to AkzoNobel due to their spend level (>€250,000), country risk (sensitive and emerging countries using EcoVadis’ country risk profile) and/or category risk.
-Spend levels are based on the prior reporting year, which means for the 2022 annual report, 2021 spend levels were used.
-In 2022, we increased this baseline from 1028 in 2021 to 1432 in 2022 of which 77% participated in the program in 2022.
-52% of risk suppliers meet our expectations using the EcoVadis score result.
-In 2023, we aim to accelerate our program by continuing to request improvements and inviting additional suppliers to take part in the assessment.
+82% of the identified risk suppliers participated in the 2023 EcoVadis assessments.
+These identified risk suppliers are the number of suppliers who have been identified as a risk to AkzoNobel due to their spend level (>€250,000), country risk (sensitive and emerging countries using EcoVadis' country risk profile) and/or category risk.
+Spend levels are based on the prior reporting year, which means for the 2023 annual report, 2022 spend levels were used.
+63% of risk suppliers meet our expectations using the EcoVadis score result.
 Read more about our supplier sustainability framework in our annual report.

 2. Assessment of modern slavery risk within our operations and supply chain